h7b/h7b-dendron-netlify/vault/notes.p-fin.r.2022-06-06.binance.busd.md

 ## What exactly is BUSD?

 BUSD is a stablecoin founded by Paxos and Binance.
 [Paxos](https://paxos.com/) uses blockchain technology to offer their Stablecoin as a Service product to external companies.
-In the past, they also created a gold-backed stablecoin called [PAX Gold (PAXG)](https://paxos.com/paxgold/).
+In the past, they also created a gold-backed stablecoin called [[notes.p-fin.r.2022-06-10.paxg]].
 The NYSDFS regulates both BUSD and PAXG tokens.

 On a technical level, BUSD is a fiat-backed stablecoin that maintains a U.S. dollar peg.
 An amount of U.S. dollars equal to the total supply of BUSD is held in custody by Paxos, acting as its reserves in FDIC-insured U.S. banks or backed by U.S. Treasuries.